SAP-samples/btp-setup-automator/README.md

 ## Contributions

 Checkout the [CONTRIBUTING.md file](CONTRIBUTING.md) for more details on how to contribute to this open source project.

+> 📝 Tip - If you provide a pull request make sure that the basis of your work as well as the target for your pull request is the `dev` branch of this repository.

 ## Code of conduct